Machine Learning for Renewable Energy Systems

 - Be able to discuss machine learning approaches that address these challenges.

-- Be able to present a recent paper addressing challenges in renewable energy systems with machine learning or be able to implement a machine learning approach to address a challenge in renewable energy systems.
+- Be able to implement and present a machine learning approach to address a challenge in renewable energy systems.

 What you’ll have to do

-- implement a ML method on given energy data and make code publicly available
+- implement an ML method on given energy data and present your approach as a publicly available tutorial

 Organisation and Evaluation